Tha1n/CompilerWhileCpp/documentation/man.md

     the output file which will contains the indented while program

   `-page`,
-    the maximum width of a program
+    the maximum width of a program (Not implemented yet)

 ## Exit status
   If the `-o` option is not used, whpp print the pretty indented program.
 If the `-o` option is used, whpp create a file defined by the option and print the indented program into this file.